rhythmjain19/node-chat/README.md

 # node-chat
-Here is a basic level chat application which i built just test my understanding of node.js
+Here is a basic level chat application which i built to test my understanding of node.js